 The best place to start is to send proactive payment reminders to your clients on a predetermined schedule.

 More often than not, late payments are just because a client is busy or has missed your email about payment.
 Sending a series of reminders shows that you’re organized, professional, and that you value being paid on time.

 Our blog on payment reminder email templates can get you started on crafting payment reminder emails that convert.

-And by using an online invoicing tool like HoneyBook, you can automate this entire process—saving you the effort of sending tons of reminder emails to every client.
+And by using online invoices with HoneyBook, you can automate this entire process—saving you the effort of sending tons of reminder emails to every client.

 However, if you’ve landed here, it’s likely because you’ve already tried emailing your client and you’re looking for other options…

 It’s amazing what picking up the phone can do!
 If reaching out by email hasn’t worked out, try calling your client directly.
 It may be the nudge they need to remember that there’s a real person on the other end of the payment.

 - Explain that you’re calling about a late payment